Killarney Provincial Park - La Cloche Silhouette Trail

 hills.
 This is one of them.

-had the option of stopping there because there are no lakes with clean
+never had the option of stopping there because there are no lakes

-water there.
-All I could see was swamps and having no water filter I
+with clean water there.
+All I could see was swamps and having no

-would only drink out of them if it was a matter of survival.
+water filter I would only drink out of them if it was a matter of

-would hardly stop at all.
-Two is that I was so tired I didn't have the
+I would hardly stop at all.
+Two is that I was so tired I didn't have

-energy to make pictures when I did stop.
-And three, it started to rain.
+the energy to make pictures when I did stop.
+And three, it started

-way to the George lake campground.
-They make a nice change (red) from
+the way to the George lake campground.
+They make a nice change (red)

-the white quartz everywhere else.
-Now I wish I made at least one
+from the white quartz everywhere else.
+Now I wish I made at least

 Some final notes: